 If both X and Y are bounded between 0 and 1, for example probabilities and most HRQoL; or bounded to be positive, for example costs, we suggest a three-step sampling procedures.

-Step 1: Given mean and variance of X and Y, sample X and Y from Beta distributions if the X,Y∈[0,1] and sample from Gamma distributions if X,Y∈[0,∞.
+Step 1: Given mean and variance of X and Y, sample X and Y from Beta distributions if the X,Y∈[0,1] and sample from Gamma distributions if X,Y∈[0,∞).

-Step 2: Transform sampled X and Y to the real line, using X'=logit(X) and Y'=logit(Y) if the X,Y∈[0,1] and using X'=log(X) and Y'=log(Y) if the X,Y∈[0,∞.
+Step 2: Transform sampled X and Y to the real line, using X'=logit(X) and Y'=logit(Y) if the X,Y∈[0,1] and using X'=log(X) and Y'=log(Y) if the X,Y∈[0,∞).
 Calculate the mean and variance for sampled X' and Y'.

 Step 3: Use the DM approach described above for unbounded variables to re-define Δ be the difference between X' and Y'.
 Sample Δ, then either using sample valued for X' from Step 2 and sampled values for Δ to derive sampled values for Y' or using sampled values for Y' from Step 2 and sampled values for Δ to derive sampled values for X' depending on the variance between X' and Y'.
 Back transform to obtain sampled values for X and Y.

-Demonstrating the DM using hypothetical Individual Patient Data (IPD) We created hypothetical IPD comprising of observations of the HRQoL of thirty patients with a condition; the condition had an active (worse) and remission (better) state, and HRQoL for each patient was recorded in both states.
-For each patient, the HRQoL when the patient was in the worse state was lower than when that same patient was in the better health state.
-A scatterplot of all patients’ HRQoLs in the health states is provided in Figure 1a.
-As is common in health technology appraisals (HTAs), it is assumed that the modeller does not have access to the IPD, but only summary statistics derived from the IPD.
-In particular, it is assumed that for both condition states, better and worse, only the sample means, standard deviation, and sample sizes are available to the modeller, as might be expected to be reported within an academic manuscript.
-Specifically, the only numerical information the modeller has access to in this case study are from the following statements: The HRQoL of thirty patients was assessed when each patient was in the worse disease state, and also the better disease state.
-The mean HRQoL of patients in the better disease state was 0.600 (95% CI 0.555 to 0.644), and the mean HRQoL of patients in the worse health state was 0.542 (95% CI 0.494 to 0.590) We call the parameter for HRQoL of patients in the better disease state Y and the HRQoL of patients in the worse health state X. HTAs are typically concerned with producing simulated distributions that represent uncertainty about the mean value of a parameter.
-Because of this, a bootstrapping procedure was applied in order to produce a series of estimates based directly on the IPD.
-Simulations based directly on the IPD are assumed within this evaluation to be the gold standard against which the DM should be compared.
-Results
+A case study comparing the DM approach with other standard sampling methods

+In health technology appraisals, it is common that the modeller does not have access to the individual patient level data (IPD), but only summary statistics derived from the IPD.
+In this case study, suppose that there is an active (worse) and remission (better) state in an economic model for a particular condition.
+The input parameters we are sampling in PSA are HRQoL and cost.
+Suppose that the modeller is given the information about the input parameters as following.

+Active (worse) state: the input parameter for HRQoL has mean 0.54 and variance 0.019; the input parameter for cost has mean 110 and variance 15.

+Remission (better) state: the input parameter for HRQoL has mean 0.70 and variance 0.016; the input parameter for cost has mean 100 and variance 10.

+Results Table 1 shows that the mean and variance of 5000 sampled realisations using three sampling approaches (the DM, independent sampling and sampling using the same random number generator) are all closely match the given summary statistics in Table 1.
+Figure 1 shows the scatter plots of sampled pair of values using the three methods.
+The independent sampling approach lacks of both clinical and statistical validity since it may produce sampled value of HRQoL in the worse state is higher than sampled value of HRQoL in the better state and sampled value of cost in the better state is higher than sampled value of cost in the worse state; there is no between the two variable.
+The sampling using the same random number generator method lacks of statistical validity since the induced correlation between the two sampled values are implausibly high.
+The DM approach guarantees to maintain the constraint that one value is greater than another for each sampled pair.
+The induced correlation also seem to be plausible.